Computing

 As Computing underpins today’s modern lifestyle, we believe it is essential that all pupils gain the confidence and ability, that they need in this subject, to prepare them for the challenge of a rapidly developing and changing technological world.
 It is our intention that the study of Computing will enhance and extend children’s learning across the whole curriculum whilst developing digital literacy, computer science and the ability to create computer programs.
 Pupils will also understand how to live and use technology safely in an increasingly digital society.

-It is imperative that parents and carers are kept up to date with the latest online safety guidance and guidance is regularly shared with parents via ClassDojo and via our website to safeguard pupils.
+It is imperative that parents and carers are kept up to date with the latest online safety guidance is regularly shared with parents via ClassDojo, via our website and webinars termly.

 Teachers will help pupils with SEND to overcome any barriers to participating and learning and make any ‘reasonable adjustments’ needed to include pupils.
 To make lessons inclusive, teachers will anticipate what barriers to taking part and learning may pose for pupils with SEND.
 Some modifications or adjustments will be made or smaller steps to achieve the learning goal.
 Occasionally, pupils with SEND will have to work on different activities, or towards different learning intentions, from their peers.
 For some activities, there may need to be a ‘parallel’ activity for pupils with SEND, so that they can work towards the same learning intentions as their peers, but in a different way.
 The use of technology to assist learning can removes barrier e.g. Widget, switches, text readers and speech and communicator devices.
 Using keyboard shortcuts instead of a mouse, enables all pupils to be involved.
 Generic software, such as Microsoft Office, contains accessibility facilities for SEND pupils.
 Screen filters may help with glare or using coloured backgrounds e.g. yellow background with blue script for dyslexic learners.
 Because the range of hardware and software is wide and continually expanding, teachers will always seek to collaborate with the SENDCo or colleagues e.g. previous teacher, on removing barriers to learning and participation for particular pupils with SEND.
 Pupils will also be able to advise on the technologies that suit them best.